small-hack/argocd-apps/postgres/backups/README.md

       k8up.io/file-extension: .sql
     ```

-## Connect to postgres
+## Prepare the test database

-- Log in via password prompt to an interractive shell:
+1. Log in via password prompt to an interractive shell using one of the following methods:

+- Via interractive shell w/ password prompt

   ```bash
   psql postgres://<user>:<password>@<ip>:<port>/<database>
   ```

-- Login + Query:
+- Run command as a one-liner

   ```bash
   PGPASSWORD= \